 If you enjoy curries, you must make these curry coconut milk chicken thighs now.
 It is so good, and so simple to make.
 We know we have a winner when Diane’s mom devours a dish.
 She is always a gracious eater, but usually samples like a hummingbird.
 Little sips and nibbles.
-However, this curry coconut milk chicken thighs garnered a hearty eating and a couple days of compliments.
+However, these curry coconut milk chicken thighs garnered a hearty eating and a couple days of compliments.

 Watch the video making the Curry Coconut Milk Baked Chicken Thighs:

 Cooking note: We tend to think of spices as lasting forever in the cupboard, but really the fresher the spices the better.
 After time they’ll start to lose their brightness and fullness of flavor.
 An older spice will work fine, but a fresher version is usually noticeably better.